 Whilst the hardy can tackle the Arctic trail from Kangerlussuaq to Sisimiut, we recommend the idyllic Sermermiut Valley.
 Once the site of Greenland’s largest settlement, visit today for coastal views and the surprising richness of the country’s natural life.
 It’s just down the road from Ilulissat too.

 - Explore our Greenland hiking and walking tours

 Kayaking is of special importance in Greenland.
 It’s probably by means of these humble vessels that the island’s first inhabitants arrived.

-Even now, they are one of the easiest and most rewarding ways to see the country’s natural highlights.
+Even now, a guided kayak tour is one of the most rewarding ways to see the country’s natural highlights.
 Explore the glacial lagoons around Ilulissat or the glistening blue rivers that traverse glaciers in the summer months.

 Wherever you choose to go, kayaking brings you closest to the natural wonders that make Greenland so special.

 The Vikings are at the heart of Greenlandic history.
 They are, for example, responsible for the country’s rather misleading name.

 It is said that Erik the Red, who was exiled from Iceland, came up with “Greenland” in order to entice more of his fellow Vikings to follow him there.

 Whilst the Norse community only lasted some 400 years in Greenland, their presence is still felt a millennium on.
 Soak it up by visiting the crumbling ruins of Qaqortoq’s 14th-century Hvalsey Church.
 Or follow the history of the Vikings’ discovery of America in Nuuk’s National Museum.

 In Greenland, you are always walking in the footsteps of these intrepid Viking settlers.